Management of Hearing Loss

 Early intervention and detection of hearing loss is necessary to prevent additional

 problems with speech and language development.
-A health care team approach is normally
+A healthcare team approach is normally

 used when a child is diagnosed with some degree of hearing loss.
 Team members include

 Audiologist.
-A professional who specializes in the evaluation and management of hearing and balance
+A professional who specializes in the evaluation and management of hearing

-management of hearing aids and other assistive devices.
+the fitting and management of hearing aids and other assistive devices.

 Speech pathologist.
 A professional who helps evaluate and manage speech, language, and hearing problems